OranWeb/TCEssentials/content/en/docs/prologue/basic-elements.md

 Medical Items also restore life, Small first aid kits restores 5%, First aid kits restores 10%, Morphines restores 15%, and finally blood bags restores 30% of life, this is why I'd highly recommend you do the Intravenous Therapy course.

 Using wrong/incompatible blood bag allows you to self hosp, basically hide in the hospital for upto 1 and half hour at a time.
 This is the cheapest method to do so.
+Players with AB+ blood type previously were unable to self hosp, but now they can use Ipecaf syrup to self hosp.

 blood bags usage guide
 ![](https://i.oran.pw/images/cu9KW.gif)